 Taylor’s light swept the space, revealing rough stone walls carved with jagged symbols—twisted lines like screams etched in rock.
 “This isn’t the mall,” she said, her voice low.
 “It’s older… ancient, maybe.”

-“We’re circling,” Jamie said, her voice splintering.
-She’d tried tracking their path, but the tunnels defied reason, looping back on themselves.
-“This place—it’s impossible.”
+“We’re going in circles,” Jamie said, her voice shaking.
+She had tried to keep track of their path, but the tunnels kept looping back.
+“This place is impossible.”

 “Maybe it’s hell,” Casey rasped, his humor extinguished.
 “A trap for idiots like us.”

-Taylor shook her head, clutching her notebook.
+Taylor shook her head and held her notebook tightly.
 “Not hell.
-Something else—a place outside time.
-These carvings… they’re symbols from lost cultures, where the world’s edges fray.”
+It’s something else, a place outside of time.
+These carvings are symbols from lost cultures, from places where the world starts to fall apart.”

 Alex pushed forward, survival his only focus.
 “There’s an exit.
 Keep moving.”

-Days blurred—or hours, who could tell?—until they stumbled into an alcove.
-A pile of rags lay there, beside a cracked flashlight and a backpack.
-Inside was a journal, its pages brittle.
-Taylor read aloud, her voice shaking: “Day 1: The elevator was a joke—until it wasn’t.
+Time blurred together—days or hours, it was impossible to know—until they found a small alcove.
+There was a pile of rags, a broken flashlight, and a backpack.
+Inside the bag was a journal with brittle pages.
+Taylor read from it, her voice shaking: “Day 1: The elevator was a joke—until it wasn’t.
 We’re trapped.
 Something evil’s here.
 Day 3: The screams are inside my head.
 Day 5: It’s coming.
 To escape, face your deepest fear.”

 The last words trailed into a frantic scrawl, ink smeared as if the writer had been torn away.